DannyDannyDanny/methodology/README.md

 | Great splitting information | Painful to format in MD|

 ## Python
-Python is notirously painful to manage.
+Python is notoriously painful to manage.
 Use [pipx](https://pypi.org/project/pipx/) or [pyenv](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/).

 ## Other methdology